frankielp/CS420/Treasure_Island/report/Report.md

 ###### Description

 First, random the step agent has to move.
 If the pirate has been released, the agent simply follow the pirate since the pirate's path to treasure is implemented as the shortest path.

-- calculate the number of unscanned tile in four direction from the agent
-- rank the calculation and randomly pick the direction from the two highest result
+Otherwise, we calculate the number of unscanned tile in all four direction from where the agent is standing and rank them in descending order.
+Then, the direction is randomly picked from two highest result
-// bu gium phan nay nha nq t hong biet giai thich logic agent sao, thank you

 ###### Pseudo Code